framely/community/docs/guide/clone-simple-chatbot.md

 OpenCUI is a platform that makes it easy to build conversational user interfaces (CUIs) for your services.
 It uses a type-based approach, so you can use pre-built components instead of building everything from scratch.
 This can save you time and effort, and it can help you create more consistent and reliable CUIs.

-The OpenCUI platform is organized into projects.
+On OpenCUI platform, organization is like a container for your team's shared work, and these work are organized into projects.
 A project is a collection of functionalities and resources that are used to build a CUI.
 Projects can include chatbots, reusable modules, and providers.
 Chatbots are essentially applications where users can access services through a text-based or voice-based conversational user interface.
 Modules and providers help to simplify chatbot development.

 There are two ways to reuse existing work on the OpenCUI platform: **Import** and **Clone**.
 - Clone, creates an exact copy of the project in your organization.
 This allows you to freely experiment with changes without affecting the original project.